ietf-wg-spice/draft-ietf-spice-glue-id/draft-zundel-spice-glue-id.md

 ## Uniqueness and Namespacing

-Each glue URI MUST be unique.
+Each glue URI MUST be globally unique.
 It is assumed that most registered company entity identification schemes already handle any necessary namespacing as part of the external number.
 However, in the event that collisions are possible within the set of possible external identifiers for an authority identifier scheme, then